 Merge and review policy#

 Our policy for merging and reviewing describes how we review one another’s work, and when we allow others to merge changes into our main codebase.
-It tries to balance between a few goals:
+It tries to balance a few goals:

 Iterate on PRs and merge them relatively quickly, so that we reduce the debt associated with long-lasting PRs.